UVM Component Generation Overview

 Scoreboard – The UVM scoreboard is generated from your Simulink scoreboard subsystem.
 The scoreboard compares expected results with output from the DUT.

 Agent – The UVM agent includes a sequencer, driver, and monitor.
-If a direct path exists from the Simulink sequence subsystem to the Simulink scoreboard subsystem, an additional monitor, illustrated in red in the figure, is included to monitor that signal.
+If a direct path exists from the Simulink sequence subsystem to the Simulink scoreboard subsystem, an additional monitor is included to monitor that signal.

 Sequencer – This module controls the flow of sequence transactions to the DUT.